chef/chef-web-docs/chef_master/source/knife_setup.rst

 Generating a Knife.rb File
 =====================================================

 The knife command `knife configure` can be used to generate your initial knife.rb configuration file in your home directory.
-See :doc:`knife_configure` for details
+See `knife configure </knife_configure>`_ for details

 Setting Your Text Editor
 =====================================================